asmatsoomro/HealthCareSystem/README.md

 Notes
 - Compose brings up Postgres, API, and Web:
   - DB initialization: only db/schema.sql and db/seed.sql are mounted into /docker-entrypoint-initdb.d and auto-apply on the first initialization of the data volume (standard Postgres behavior).
 To re-apply seed, reset the volume with `docker compose down -v`.
-  - Do NOT commit real secrets.
-The committed .env is only for local development defaults; override locally if needed.
+  - The committed .env is only for local development defaults; override locally if needed.

-Cleanup notes
-- Removed legacy db/migrate.sh and db/base_seed.sql as they were not used by docker-compose.
-The seed in db/seed.sql already covers base data for local development.

 API endpoints (RBAC via headers)
 - POST /prescriptions